Boston U Visa Attorneys

 Who Qualifies For A U Visa?

-- The applicant must have been a victim of a qualifying criminal activity.
+- The applicant must have been a victim of a qualifying criminal activity, such as domestic violence, sexual assault, or trafficking.

-- The applicant must have suffered physical or mental abuse as a result of that criminal activity.
+- The applicant must have endured physical or mental abuse as a direct result of the crime.

-- The applicant must have vital information about the crime that occurred.
+- The applicant must possess crucial information related to the crime.

-- The applicant must help or be willing to help with the investigation of the crime.
+- The applicant must have cooperated or be willing to assist with the investigation or prosecution of the crime.

 What Are The Benefits Of A U Visa?